 - Positive Impact on SEO.
 GCP doubled Budget Dumpster’s CDN network with 90 locations.

 - Helped stage and deploy GCP Kubernetes.
 Budget Dumpster needed help to create and deploy Kubernetes clusters.
 By using Onix developers’ 100+ years of combined experience with creating and moving to container environments, the company has successfully developed new GCP-hosted clusters and integrated Spinnaker for continuous deployment.
-The ability to use containerized microservices is improving Budget Dumpster’s IT reliability and security, and driving faster software development cycles.
+The ability to use GCP container strategy with microservices is improving Budget Dumpster’s IT reliability and security, and driving faster software development cycles.

 Wins All Around Now